-Luckily these days a vacuum food sealer will take care of the sucking – and using one doesn’t leave you blowing when you’ve finished either!
+Luckily these days a vacuum food sealer will take care of the sucking – and using one doesn’t leave you blowing (or dare I say it, spitting and frantically rinsing) when you’ve finished either!

 Being able to vacuum seal main meals where sugar is non-existent, also helps for those night one falls through the door too tired to cook nor care less what the beloved blood sugar reads.
 Microwave or nothing!

-The bags you use to vacuum seal food at home are a heavier weight that normal freezer bags, leaving even less chance for freezer burn developing.
-And therein lies the only real disadvantage to these machines, the cost of the vacuum bags that accompany them is more than regular bags, personally I’m always on the look out for offers and I’ll buy quite a few if the price is right.
+The bags you use to vacuum seal food at home are a heavier weight than normal freezer bags, leaving even less chance for freezer burn developing.
+And therein lies the only real disadvantage to these machines, the cost of the vacuum bags that accompany them is more than regular bags, personally I’m always on the lookout for offers and I’ll buy quite a few if the price is right.

 Choosing The Best Vacuum Food Sealer For Your Needs